chrispanag/personal-blog/content/about.md

 I'm a software engineer working with NodeJS, JS/TS and anything in-between.
 I live in Athens, Greece but I like to work from anywhere in the world.

+I'm currently finishing my CS studies at the [School of Electrical & Computer Engineering](https://ece.ntua.gr) at the [National Technical University of Athens](https://ntua.gr).

-I'm currently working as a **tech team leader** at [**Enneas**](https://enneas.gr), an Athens-based software company, focusing on applications of innovative technologies ranging from AR/VR to chatbots.
+Parallely, I'm working as a **tech team leader** at [**Enneas**](https://enneas.gr), an Athens-based software company, focusing on applications of innovative technologies ranging from AR/VR to chatbots.

 Although I specialize on web technologies, I'm also interested in systems engineering, C/C++ development and operating systems.